Ralph — AI Guide Dog

 - Object detection & pathfinding enhancements

-- Integrated Raspberry Pi 5 with the L298N motor driver and TT DC Motors
+- Integrated Raspberry Pi 5 with L298N Motor Driver and TT DC Motors

 - Assisted with hardware-software integration and debugging